 Don’t you just love all the different candies in each Mason Jar Cookie?
 I have a huge drawer, um actually I have 4 drawers, of sprinkles and wanted to use them all.
 Being this recipe makes about 5 dozen cookies I could use at least half of my sprinkles.
 Yes, I have that many sprinkles.
 It’s crazy, I know!

-You can find items needed to make these Mason Jar Cookies on amazon.
-(I make a commission on each sale at no additional cost to you.
-Thanks!)
+You can find items needed to make these Mason Jar Cookies on amazon (commission earned for sales).

 - 4 – 4 1/4 cups all purpose flour (I start with 4 cups, then add more if needed)